Deracination/DQSD-Code/dqsd/src/ReadMe.txt

 RELEASE PROCEDURE FOR DQSD - Kim Gräsman, December 2003
 ========================================================================
 - Prepare for build
+	- Make sure the paths in build.cmd match your private VS.NET, Windows SDK and NSIS paths
+	- Make sure you have the NSISXML plug-in installed
 	- Update version resource in DQSDTools DLL
-	- Make sure the paths in build.cmd match your private VC6 and NSIS paths
+	- Update version resource in DQSDHost DLL

 - Update version stuff in scripts
 	- Update version in version.xml
 	- Set date for latest changes in ChangeLog.txt
-	- Commit changes
+	- DON'T commit changes yet--update notifications will trigger when version.xml is committed

 - Build DLL and installer
 	- Run build.cmd